-Porto/Post/Doc also aims to discuss contemporary cinema, mainly in Q&A post-screenings, book launches and the Forum of the Real, a two-day seminar with specialists, scholars and artists.
-With School Trip, our educative project, the festival promotes workshops and masterclasses for children and teenagers.
+Porto/Post/Doc also aims to discuss contemporary cinema, mainly in Q&A post-screenings, book launches and the Forum of the Real, a seminar with specialists, scholars and artists.
+With School Trip, our educative project, the festival promotes special screenings, workshops and masterclasses for children and teenagers.
 This educative programme also promotes the Cinema Novo Competition, aimed for Portuguese students and Portuguese film schools.

 Films selected for the festival’s competition will be screened twice in the main venues of Porto and an international jury, composed by experienced professionals and creators, will select the winners and award two prizes:

-- Great Prize Porto/Post/Doc By Vinhos Verdes (3000 Euros, money prize);
+· Great Prize Porto/Post/Doc By Vinhos Verdes (3000 Euros, prize money );